Polish speculative fiction: 1945–1989

-In the late 1970s the genre social science fiction (Polish: fantastyka socjologiczna) arose in the People's Republic of Poland.
+In the 1970s, writers such as Bohdan Petecki, Wiktor Żwikiewicz, and Adam Wiśniewski-Snerg published their first works, with Wiśniewski-Snerg's debut novel Robot causing a significant stir in the literary community.
+In the late 1970s, the genre social science fiction (Polish: fantastyka socjologiczna) arose in the People's Republic of Poland.
 At these times it focused on the development of societies dominated by totalitarian governments.
 The genre is dominated by Janusz A. Zajdel (Limes Inferior, Paradyzja), Edmund Wnuk-Lipiński (Apostezjon trilogy), Adam Wiśniewski-Snerg and Marek Oramus.
 Some works by Stanisław Lem can also be classified within this genre.
 The fantastical settings of books of this genre were usually only a pretext for analysing the structure of Polish society, and were always full of allusions to reality.